fedesilva/seq-step/docs/Design.md

   Controls playback.

-  Given a Clock, i/o ports and a Sequencer it will emit midi messages using the sequencer steps each tick
+  Given a Clock, i/o ports and a Sequencer it will emit midi messages using the sequencer
-    of the clock.
+    steps each tick of the clock.

-## Pattern
+## Track

-  The pattern is a container for tracks.
+  The track is a container for patterns.
+Holds info about midi channel and which kind of steps they will contain; synths are different from drums.

-## Track and Channels and Steps.
+## Pattern, Voices and Steps.

-  Tracks aggregate Channels which in turn aggregate sequences of steps.

-  Tracks declare a midi channel and a step length.

-  All tracks in a channel are of the same length, but there is no such restriction for tracks in a pattern.

-  All steps in a track no matter which channel are emitted at the same time;
-    for a synth it means many notes are emitted providing polyphony where supported, for a drum, each channel is an instrument.

-  Drum Channels declare a Note besides the steps.

-  Steps are also different depending on the type of step.
-Drum steps don't define a note or duration for example.
+  A track can have several patterns, all of different metrics.

+  A track can have more than one voice, allowing polyphony for synths and multiple instruments for drums.
+A drum track has a fixed note for each voice, a synth track has potentially a different note per step.

+  Steps are note events.
+For drums only velocity is recorded since as mentioned above the note is fixed per voice.

+## Snapshots and Songs

+A Snapshot is a group of links to specific patterns for one or more tracks.
+It is a snapshot of the sequencer at a point in time; what was being played in each track.

+Snapshots can be used to create songs.

+A Song is a playlist of snapshots.
+Each snapshot is a part of the song; things like intro, chorus, etc.
+A song specifies which patterns in which order and for how long need to be performed to play the song.

+## Clock, Time signature, etc.

+   The pattern should be able to define time signatures.

+## Live editing

+...

 ###  TODO

-  * Make channels length be restricted by the tracks step length.
+  * Make Voices length be restricted by the tracks step length.
      - for the time being, check on "play".

-## Clock, Time signature, etc.

-   The pattern should be able to define time signatures.